TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

       path: "basic/$2"
 ```

-In the example above we can see that a trigger is configured for all requests that include an `Authorization` header that contains `Basic` in the header value.
+Here we we can see that a trigger is configured for all requests that include an `Authorization` header containing `Basic` in the header value.

 A `rewrite_to_internal` configuration object is used to instruct Tyk Operator to generate a redirect to the API identified by the `basic-auth-internal` API resource in the `default` namespace.
 The redirect path will be prefixed with `basic`.
-For example, a basic authentication request to path `/` will be redirected to `/basic`.
+For example, a basic authentication request to path `/` will be redirected to `/basic/`.

 Tyk Operator will automatically generate a URL Rewrite (`rewrite_to`) to redirect the request to the API identified by `basic-auth-internal` within the `default` namespace as follows: